They sure do! While these pests thrive in humid, warm conditions, they can also live (and bite!) throughout the winter.

-Prevention is your best friend.
+Prevention is your best friend when it comes to pest control.
 First, you need to ensure your home and yard are inhospitable to fleas and ticks.
-Remove all sources of clutter and debris from your lawn—this is where fleas and ticks will likely hide during cold snaps.
-A monthly preventative yard treatment with a naturally-sourced outdoor pesticide is also recommended (we do not suggest using traditional, toxic-based pesticides on your lawn or garden for the safety of your pets and family).
-For more detailed instructions on safeguarding your yard from pests, click here.
+Start by removing all sources of clutter and debris from your lawn—this is where fleas and ticks will likely hide during cold snaps.

-For indoor prevention, regularly spray possible entry points—like doorways, window sills, baseboards, attics, basements, etc—with a non-toxic indoor pesticide to create a repellent barrier against fleas and ticks.
+For indoor prevention, spray possible trouble areas and entry points—like doorways, window sills, baseboards, attics, basements, etc—with family-safe Cedarcide Original weekly to create a repellent barrier against fleas and ticks.
 For more tips on preventing fleas and ticks from entering your home, click here.

 For you and your pets, apply Cedarcide Original as needed before enjoying outdoor activities like hiking or visiting the dog park.
 For basic flea & tick prevention, apply Cedarcide Original every other day or more often as needed.